AGCCS/UI-server/README.md

 ## express-api-server for project AGCCS-CTRL22
 This programm aims to develop the server and API-interface for the user interface of project AGCCS-CTRL22.
 It also contains the compiled user interface, which is running on port 80.

+The whole work is developed based on nodejs and uses express as web framework.
+Now it contains the following 3 main functions:

+1. Contact nodes with MQTT.
+This function is mainly compiled by pubcontrol.js, subcontrol.js and initcontrol.js.
+The needed mqtt server should be created by raspberry Pi with mosquitto (default adrress is 192.168.5.1 and port is 1884, which is defined in configuration.js in forlder 'conf').
+2. Read data from the database or store data.

 ### Guidelines for Installation

 ##### Development environment